daniilyar/jenkins-ci-skip-plugin/README.md

 Skip making a build for certain push.
 Just add `[ci skip]` into your commit's message to let Jenkins know, that you do not want to perform build for the next push.

+By default this plugin also skips builds for commits with [maven-release-plugin] anywhere in message.

 Full example:

 ```
 $ git commit -m 'documentation update [ci skip]'
+$ git commit -m '[maven-release-plugin] prepare for next development iteration'
 ```

 It is very useful when you are working things unrelated to application's code such as README.
 This feature idea comes from [Travis CI](http://about.travis-ci.org/docs/user/how-to-skip-a-build/).